 Certificate in Engineering, Ethics and Society

-Dr. Sarah Stanford-McIntyre
+Dr. Sarah Stanford-McIntyre and Dr. Catherine Ambler

-EES Certificate Director
+EES Certificate Co-Directors

 Catherine.Ambler@colorado.edu

-- courses that view engineering in social, economic and legal contexts;
+- Courses that view engineering in social, economic and legal contexts.

 Requirements